GuyYar1/ML_Superv_Reg_RandomForest/README.md

+**Project Overview**
+This project aims to develop an automated machine learning (ML) framework using Python.
+The framework leverages INI files for configuration, job tasks, PKL files for data storage, and various datasets to create an automated ML workflow.
+The primary focus is on enhancing the automation framework to handle more advanced tasks.
+This framework can be referred to as an Automated Random Forest Ensemble Framework.

+**# Key Components**
+  **Data Exploration and Engineering:**
+        Initial data exploration and feature engineering were performed manually, as documented in the notebook “2024-07-13 FE-10.ipynb”.
+        The dataset used includes excavator data from Kaggle.
+        Automation Framework:
+        Developed an automation framework that performs Random Forest ML regression based on insights from manual research.
+        The framework exposes parameters via an INI file and includes tuning parameters derived from data engineering.
+**# Workflow:**
+      The framework allows loading any X data and y target for prediction, running the entire workflow of training, testing, and validation.
+      It supports additional functional features for enhanced automation.
+      Explanation of the Automation Framework
+**# Refactoring and OOP Approach:**
+      A new branch was created to refactor the framework using Object-Oriented Programming (OOP) principles.
+This branch serves as a Proof of Concept (POC).
+      Configuration and Execution:
+      Users can configure hyperparameters via an INI file and run tests.
+Results and intermediate outputs are printed to the console.
+**# Data Grouping and Analysis:**
+      The framework divides data into groups and examines the standard deviation of variables.
+      A mechanism was developed to run on a small dataset, train a model, and save it as a job for later use.
+**# Job Management:**
+      The job system allows users to start from the middle, save results, and continue training the model when there is drift or high RMSE.
+**# Cloud Integration:**
+    Firebase is used to store data on the cloud, enabling examination of important settings among different teams.
+**# Continuous Development:**
+    The project incorporates ML and Exploratory Data Analysis (EDA) content, exploring methods suitable for production environments.
+**# Future Enhancements**
+    1.Implement more advanced functional features.
+    2.Improve the automation framework’s robustness and scalability.
+    3.Enhance the user interface for better configuration and monitoring.

+More details:
                       ***ML -SUPER REGRESSOR - RANDOM FOREST***

 1.The project is a way to conduct an automation framework with research on notebook.